 - Limes

 You may also want to scoop out any of the bones left from the pig's trotters and just leave the meat.
-This ensures neither you nor your guests are surprised by unexpected bones when eating.
+This prevents unexpected bones from surprising you or your guests while eating.

 Storing and Reheating